-Spain has an ancient history.
-And therefore also historical cities.
-In the first century the Romans stopped on the banks of the Río Bernesga.
-The river was considerably wider then than it is now, and the Romans were forced to camp on the left bank.
-650 years later, a trading town flourished where merchants who supplied pilgrims with bread and wine in transit, León.
+LEON SPAIN has an ancient history.
+In the first century the Romans stopped on the banks of the Río Bernesga, 650 years later, a trading town flourished where merchants who supplied pilgrims with bread and wine in transit, León.

-The proud San Marcos Monastery is located in the northeastern part of the old town, on the river by the bridge of the same name.
+The San Marcos Monastery was located in the northeastern part of the old town, on the river by the bridge of the same name.
 This monastery originally belonged to the Order of Santiago.
 The knights who guaranteed safe accommodation and passage for pilgrims on their way to Santiago.
 The interior is mainly Renaissance.
-This former pilgrim house now houses a 5-star parador, one of the most beautiful in Spain.
+This former pilgrim house now houses a 5-star hotel, the Parador de San Marcos in León Spain.

 León is a proud pilgrimage city.
 As it is the center of the Camino de Santiago.
 Every year thousands of pilgrims from all over the world start their pilgrimage to Santiago de Compostela.
 The pilgrims who started in Saint Jean Pied de Port of Pamplona plan a day of rest to recover.
 The camino provides a lot of energy in the city.
 Do you also want to walk or bike de Camino de Santiago?
 Look here for our offer.